felixludos/omni-fig/README.rst

 ..
 Road to 1.0
 	===========

-	Major features to be added in the near future:
+	Major features to be added in the future:

 	- configuration macros for modifying every part of the config behavior
 	- customized the print messages or logging when using a config